 Subject to your rights under the Australian Consumer Law and to the maximum extent permitted by law, the Institute:

-- does not warrant or guarantee that the site will be completely accurate or continuous at all times.
-The site is provided on an “as is” and “as available” basis.
-The information contained on the site is general and may not be suitable for your particular needs;
+- does not warrant or guarantee that the Site will be completely accurate, or that your access to the Site will be continuous and without errors, at all times.
+The Site is provided on an “as is” and “as available” basis;

 - excludes all liability to you for loss or damage of any kind (however caused, including by negligence) arising from or relating in any way to the materials on this Site and/or your use of this Site and, without limitation, the Institute is not responsible or liable for: